tomastrejdl/tomastrejdl/README.md

 ## I'm Tomáš
 ### Student based in Prague, Czech republic.

-- 🔭 I’m currently working at SignoSoft
+- 🔭 I’m currently working as UX Designer at Q Designers
-- 🌱 I’m currently learning Abobe XD
+- 🌱 I’m currently learning Webflow
 - 👯 I’m looking to collaborate on UX Design and frontned web developement

 ### Connect with me: